domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ## Include Descriptions from XML Comments

-To enhance the generated docs with human-friendly descriptions, you can annotate controller actions and models with [XML Comments](https://learn.microsoft.com/dotnet/csharp/language-reference/xmldoc/) and configure Swashbuckle to incorporate those comments into the generated Swagger document.
+To enhance the generated docs with human-friendly descriptions, you can annotate endpoints and models with [XML Comments](https://learn.microsoft.com/dotnet/csharp/language-reference/xmldoc/) and configure Swashbuckle.AspNetCore to include those comments into the generated OpenAPI document.

 1. Open the Properties dialog for your project, click the "Build" tab and ensure that "XML documentation file" is checked, or add an
-   `<GenerateDocumentationFile>true</GenerateDocumentationFile>` element to the `<PropertyGroup>` section of your `.csproj` file.
+   `<GenerateDocumentationFile>true</GenerateDocumentationFile>` element to a `<PropertyGroup>` in your `.csproj` file.
 This will produce a file containing all XML comments at build-time.

   > At this point, any classes or methods that are **not** annotated with XML comments will trigger a build warning.
 To suppress this,
-  > enter the warning code `1591` into the _"Suppress warnings"_ field in the Properties dialog or add `<NoWarn>1591</NoWarn>` to a
+  > enter the warning code `1591` into the _"Suppress warnings"_ field in the Properties dialog or add `<NoWarn>$(NoWarn);1591</NoWarn>` to a
-  > `<PropertyGroup>` section of your `.csproj` project file.
+  > `<PropertyGroup>` of your `.csproj` project file.

-1. Configure Swashbuckle to incorporate the XML comments on file into the generated Swagger JSON:
+1. Configure Swashbuckle.AspNetCore to incorporate the XML comments on file into the generated OpenAPI JSON:

    ```csharp
    services.AddSwaggerGen(options =>